 It’s different of course if you happen to be married to a German national.

 Normally you would have to sit a German language test and also a German naturalization test (Einbürgerungstest).
 The language test is usually pitched at the B1.2 standard level.
-The naturalization test is however quite difficult and not many natives can answer many of the questions.
-It involves a lot of tricky questions regarding the different states of Germany, the German government, the democratic process and the basic constitutional rights that every German citizen is entitled to.
-Apparently a 33% pass rate is sufficient.
+The naturalization test is however quite difficult and not many natives can answer all of the questions.
+It involves only 33 questions regarding the different states of Germany, the German government, the democratic process and the basic constitutional rights that every German citizen is entitled to.
+Apparently you are only required to pass 17 out of the 33 questions and most people (90%) who take the test pass.
 Both tests cost money, so in total you will probably have to pay out about 400€ with an additional 100€ for the actual passport (please don’t hold me to these prices, I just can’t remember off the top of my head).

 Both tests are held locally in Nürnberg and the Volkshochschule/Bildungszentrum is responsible for holding them.
 They also offer mock exams, if you want to get the practice in beforehand.